 The Tehrik-i-Istiqlal (Solidarity Movement) was founded by retired Air Marshal Asghar Khan in 1969.
 The party's aim was to provide a vehicle, in the center of the political spectrum, for the growing middle class.

 Although the party acquired sizable support among the professional classes, including lawyers and doctors, it did not develop significant grassroots strength.
-In an effort to gain increased status, in 1981 the Tehrik-i-Istiqlal joined a number of other parties in the MRD, but it left the movement in 1986.
-The Tehrik-i-Istiqlal did not fare well in the elections of 1988, and Asghar Khan resigned as the party's chairman in 1989.
-In the elections of 1990, the Tehrik-i-Istiqlal allied itself with the PPP in the Pakistan Democratic Alliance.
-In the elections of 1993, the Tehrik-i-Istiqlal did not win any seats.
+In an effort to gain increased status, in 1981 Tehrik-i-Istiqlal joined a number of other parties in the MRD, but it left the movement in 1986.
+Tehrik-i-Istiqlal did not fare well in the elections of 1988, and Asghar Khan resigned as the party's chairman in 1989.
+In the elections of 1990, Tehrik-i-Istiqlal allied itself with the PPP in the Pakistan Democratic Alliance.
+In the elections of 1993, Tehrik-i-Istiqlal won no seats.